 Tea by the Lock: old-world charm, vegan comforts, and the elusive egg sandwich

 The only truly modern aspect of Tea by the Lock is its identity as one of York’s few entirely vegan cafés.
 Everything else feels rooted in another era.
-Set within the old lock keeper’s complex at Naburn, the place is surrounded by open fields and the rushing pace of the River Ouse.
+Set within the old lock keeper’s complex at Naburn, the place is surrounded by open fields and the rushing waters of the River Ouse.

 Step inside and it feels less like a tearoom and more like wandering into a casually curated antique space.
 There is a strong Georgian and Victorian influence throughout, from the dark-toned walls to the eclectic mix of portraits, paintings and old photographs that line them.
 The crockery is quaintly mismatched, and an extremely confident calico cat wanders between neighbouring tables.
 Even the music, at least on our visit, leans into the atmosphere, with soft wartime tunes adding to the sense that time has slowed down.
 Nothing moves quickly here.

 Started around seven years ago, the now popular spot has grown into more than just somewhere to eat, regularly hosting events that make full use of its characterful setting.
 Although we were there for lunch, we were invited back in the evening for a murder mystery night hosted by a local theatre troupe, an offer that felt entirely in keeping with the venue’s old-world charm.
+There is also space available to rent for private events.

 Savoury snacks: cheese scones and sausage rolls